tmf-map/docsite/docs/typescript/2.interface/object-interface.md

 }
 ```

-In the above example, an interface `Person` includes two properties `key` and `age`.
+In the above example, an interface `Person` includes two properties `name` and `age`.
 Let's define some variables using this interface type:

 ```ts
 let p1: Person = {name: 'kimi', age: 20}; // OK